wurmlab/SBC361-programming-in-R/practical1.md

 The tools that allow us to deal with this sort of problem fall under the heading regular expressions.
 These consist of a suite of tools that allow us to search for, locate, and replace characters or words within a data set.
 The really powerful thing about regular expressions is that we can do a "fuzzy" search, meaning the pattern we are searching for has some flexibility built into it.

 ### Basic find and replace
-First of all we will search through the vector reptile.names to find a list of the elements that contain the word "liopholis".
+First of all we will search through the vector reptile_names to find a list of the elements that contain the word "liopholis".
 The function that allows us to do this is `grep()`, which has two main arguments; `pattern` and `x`.
 The pattern is the actual word, or part of a word, that we are looking for.
 The argument x describes the variable that we are searching through.
 In our case we want to evaluate the following code:
 ```
-# Search through reptile.names for the word "liopholis", and output positions
+# Search through reptile_names for the word "liopholis", and output positions
-grep(pattern="liopholis", x=reptile.names)
+grep(pattern="liopholis", x=reptile_names)
 ```

 The output of this code is a list of numbers.
-Each of these numbers describes the position of an element in the vector `reptile.names` that matches the pattern - in this case the 12th and 13th elements.
+Each of these numbers describes the position of an element in the vector `reptile_names` that matches the pattern - in this case the 12th and 13th elements.
 Make sure you fully understand where these numbers came from!

 Sometimes it may be more useful to obtain the actual names within which the pattern was found, rather than a list of positions.
 We can do this by making use of the additional argument `value = T` (see the help file for the `grep()` function for a complete list of possible arguments).
 The new code reads:
 ```
-# Search through reptile.names for the word "liopholis", and output names
+# Search through reptile_names for the word "liopholis", and output names
-grep(pattern = "liopholis", x = reptile.names, value = T)
+grep(pattern = "liopholis", x = reptile_names, value = T)
 ```

 Now we find that the output contains the actual elements of the vector that match the pattern, rather than just a list of positions.
 These names should correspond exactly with the positions found in the previous example.

 Finally, we may want to find and replace the pattern.
 This can be done using the function `gsub()`.
 The function `gsub()` takes arguments `pattern` and `x`, just like the function `grep()`, but it also has an additional argument replacement.
 The argument replacement describes the new word, or words, that we want to insert in place of pattern.
-For example, in the `reptile.data` the word "liopholis" is a genus name, and so should be capitalized.
+For example, in the `reptile_data` the word "liopholis" is a genus name, and so should be capitalized.
 Thus, we want to replace the word "liopholis" with "Liopholis", as follows:

 ```
-# Search through reptile.names for the word "liopholis" and replace with the word "Liopholis."
+# Search through reptile_names for the word "liopholis" and replace with the word "Liopholis."
-reptile.names2 <- gsub(pattern="liopholis", replacement="Liopholis", x=reptile.names)
+reptile_names2 <- gsub(pattern="liopholis", replacement="Liopholis", x=reptile_names)
 ```

 The output of this function is a new vector in which the desired replacement has been carried out.
-Notice that the code above stores this new vector in the variable reptile.names2.
+Notice that the code above stores this new vector in the variable reptile_names2.
 Experiment with `grep()` and `gsub()` until you are confident at using them.
 Then answer the following questions:

 #### Q26.
-How could you use regular expressions to find the only element in the vector `reptile.names` that contains a lowercase "q"?
+How could you use regular expressions to find the only element in the vector `reptile_names` that contains a lowercase "q"?
 What is the position of this element in the vector?

 #### Q27.
-You want to import the `reptile.names` data into excel, but are having problems due to the spaces between the words (a common problem).
+You want to import the `reptile_names` data into excel, but are having problems due to the spaces between the words (a common problem).
 How could you use `gsub()` to replace all spaces with a period?

 ### Using "fuzzy" searching
 One of the most powerful features of regular expressions is the ability to perform "fuzzy" searching.
 Simply put, by using special characters we can introduce some flexibility into the pattern that we are searching for.